 She is also a National Press Foundation Spanish Language Fellow, in which she lived in Mexico, an España Y América Case Media Fellow, and an Institute for the Advance Studies of Race Fellow, in which she studied racism in Cuba.

-In 2021, Joy was one of 15 journalists nationwide selected for the Poynter Insitute’s Power of Diverse Voices journalism fellowship, She also was honored for her columns by the Society for Features Journalism, which called her columns “touching works about humanity.”
+In 2021, Joy was one of 15 journalists nationwide selected for the Poynter Insitute’s Power of Diverse Voices journalism fellowship.
+In 2022 and 2024, she was honored for her columns by the Society for Features Journalism, which called her work “touching works about humanity.”

 Year Of Joy holiday fashion shoot and party with girls from Hype Freedom School wearing the “Joy” dress by Cuteheads.